 The Director of Residence Life sets the vision for the department and supervises the Associate Director, Residence Directors, Chicago Program Coordinator, and Department Assistant.

 Jordan manages the operations of Residence Life, which includes all housing application and room selection processes, managing open room change and meal plan change periods, and updating the department website.
-Jordan also maintains supervision of Deerpath Hall, Lois Hall, and Cleveland-Young International Center.
+Jordan is also responsible for liaising with relevant campus offices, such as the Business Office, Office of Disability Services, and the Global Engagement Office.
+Jordan also currently maintains supervision of Deerpath Hall, Lois Hall, and Cleveland-Young International Center.